sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(examples).toEqual('./README.md') -->

-Editing code written in such a style takes an enormous amount of work, and luckily code formatters will remove all the artisanal, handcrafted spaces and make code look equally good without requiring any work from a developer:
+Editing code written in this style takes an enormous amount of work.
+Luckily, code formatters will remove all the artisanal, handcrafted spaces and make code look equally good without requiring any extra work from a developer:

 ```js
 var fs = require('fs'),